 billettkasse@theater-basel.ch

 We want you to experience what happens on our stages.
-That's why Theater Basel offers different approaches to the artistic content - some on all dates, others are made possible on individual performance dates.
+That's why Theater Basel offers different approaches to artistic content - some offers apply to all dates, others to individual dates.

 We subtitle all opera performances on the main stage and in the theatre (except premieres) in German and English.
 All theatre performances on the main stage and in the Schauspielhaus (except premieres) are subtitled in English.